Loop3D/map2loop/README.md

 # Map2Loop 3.0

-Generate 3D geological model inputs from geographical maps — a high-level implementation and extension of the original map2loop code developed by Prof. Mark Jessell at UWA.
+Generate 3D geological model inputs from geological maps — a high-level implementation and extension of the original map2loop code developed by Prof. Mark Jessell at UWA.
 To see an example interactive model built with map2loop and LoopStructural, follow this link:

 <a href="http://tectonique.net/models/brockman_syncline.html">3D Model from the Hamersley region, Western Australia</a>